 6. Hot Prepared Foods

 Spending long hours while shopping at the farmers’ market leaves both the shoppers and sellers starving.
-And what a better way to make cash with your food truck than selling food to them?
+And what better way to make cash with your food truck than selling food to them?
 Do not allow customers to drive away to restaurants for food when you can offer what they need.

 Consider also partnering with your local farmers’ market especially when you have openings on your schedule to bring your tasty food to the market and enjoy the massive profits.